 - realm: The realm the resource is in.
 A realm is a set of regions that share entities.
 Possible values are

-oc2for the Government Cloud realm.
+oc3for the Federal Government Cloud realm.
 The regions in the commercial realm (OC1) belong to the domain

 oraclecloud.com.
 The regions in the Government Cloud (OC2) belong to the domain